jigyasu2004/notebook-remote-desktop/README.md

-# Notebook Remote Desktop
+# Notebook to Remote Desktop

-Deploy a complete remote desktop on Kaggle or google colab using Xvfb, XFCE, noVNC, and ngrok.
-This project enables you to access a full-featured GUI computer remotely—including a web browser, terminal, and desktop applications—using Kaggle’s network.
+Deploy a complete remote desktop using Kaggle or google colab notebook using Xvfb, XFCE, noVNC, and ngrok.
+This project enables you to access a full-featured GUI computer remotely—including a web browser, terminal, and desktop applications—using Kaggle’s or collab network.

 ## Overview